plone/volto/docs/source/recipes/widget.md

 ## Sidebar

-In the edit form a sidebar is used when the form contains block data.
-There are some helper actions methods which can be used to change the form state.
+In the edit form, a sidebar is used when the form contains block data.
+You can use the following helper action methods to change the form state.

 ### Setting tab

-You can use the `setSidebarTab` action to set the current active tab (metadata or block).
+You can use the `setSidebarTab` action to set the current active tab, either via metadata or a block.

 ### Setting focus